elidhu/sidetracked/articles/2024-04-12_sidetracked-our-first-route-and-test.md

 ## Testing Setup

 Rust has a great testing story, all of the required functionality for defining and running tests is built in.
-Once we have defined some tests we can simply `cargo test` to run them.
+Once we have defined some tests we can simply execute a `cargo test` to run them.

 Now the first question is, where should they go?

 It is quite common to see tests in the same file as the code they are testing, and we will do this for really specific tests, tests for a single function for example.
 However, for more complex tests, such as those that test a route, it is better to keep them separate.
 It enforces use of the public API, which can inform our architecture, and it saves having to debate where to put the test.
 It also provides an isolated place to define helper functions that can be used across multiple of these more complex tests.
 There is another consideration here, and that is whether you are testing private functions.
-If you are, then you will need to put the tests in the same file as the code, as private functions are not accessible outside of the module they are defined in.
+If you are, then you will need to put the tests in the same file as the code, as private functions are only accessible within the module they are defined in or its children.

-An interesting side-note about writing tests in the `tests/` directory is that each file is compiled in to a separate crate.
+An interesting side-note about writing tests in the `tests/` directory is that each file is compiled into a separate crate.
 This can produces some unexpected results when trying to share code between tests.
-The solution is to define the shared code in a separate module and import it into each test file.
+The solution is to define the shared code in a separate module and import it into each test file (i.e. crate).
 This is what we will do with a `helpers` module.
 You can read more about this in the [Rust book](https://doc.rust-lang.org/book/ch11-03-test-organization.html#submodules-in-integration-tests).

 ```bash
 files="sidetracked/tests/routes.rs sidetracked/tests/helpers/mod.rs"